dennispeld/time-on-mars/README.md

 - **SpaceTime** - that's is where the fun part begins. *ConverterInterface* and *FormatterInterface* are interfaces that tells what the program is expecting to be implemented. *ConverterFactory* and *FormatterFactory* are general factories, that accept the classes which implemented the interfaces and call their methods.
-This allows to add other converters and formatters in the future, perhaps to calculate dates and times in another planets, where Billie would like to open new offices.
+This allows to add other converters and formatters in the future, perhaps to calculate dates and times in another planets.
 *SpaceTimeErrorInterface* and *SpaceTimeError* are just here to output nicely exceptions in a Json string format.
 - **MarsTime** - has the Mars-specific converter and formatter, the classes that implement interfaces from SpaceTime.
 *MartianDateTimeConverter* calculates and retrieves MSD and MTC according to NASA algorythm. *MartianDateTimeFormatter* combines